Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Introduction

 In spite of the similarities between the structures formed by the SM and SR stable matchings, we do not know of any work that utilizes the mirror posets of SR instances to address computational problems in SR.\footnote{In Section 4.4.3 of \cite{Gusfield1989Stable}, Gusfield and Irving describe a procedure for finding a {\it minimum regret stable matching} of an SR instance $I$.
 It involves picking the ``right" rotations to eliminate in the second phase of Irving's algorithm.
 While the procedure makes use of rotations, it does so without being aware of the poset formed by the rotations.} Part of the reason is that SR instances contain SM instances.
-Thus, when a problem is computationally hard in SM, the analogous problem is also hard in SR. Yet there are problems such as finding an egalitarian stable matching and its generalization, the optimal stable matching, that can be solved efficiently in SM but is NP-hard in SR~\cite{Irving1987efficient, Feder1989new, Feder1992journal}.
-Intuitively, the ``closer" an SR instance is to an SM instance, the easier it should be to find an optimal stable matching.
+Thus, when a problem is computationally hard in SM, the analogous problem is also hard in SR. Yet there are problems such as finding an egalitarian, a rank-maximal, or a generous stable matching and their generalization, the optimal stable matching, that can be solved efficiently in SM but are NP-hard in SR~\cite{Irving1987efficient, Feder1989new, Feder1992journal, CooperM20}.
+Intuitively, the more structurally similar an SR instance is to an SM instance, the easier it should be to find an optimal stable matching.
 This intuition is our motivation for developing a fixed-parameter tractable (FPT) algorithm for optimal SR stable matchings.
-The parameter we employ, {\it minimum crossing distance}, captures how close the SR instance is to some SM instance.
+The parameter we employ, {\it minimum crossing distance}, captures how close---i.e., structurally similar---a given SR instance is to an SM instance.

 \paragraph{Our Contributions}

 In the {\it optimal stable matching} problem, we are given a cost function $C$ so that $C(a,b)$ is the cost to agent $a$ of being matched to agent $b$.
 The cost of stable matching $\mu$ is $C(\mu) = \sum_{\{a,b\}\in \mu} C(a,b) + C(b,a)$.
 The goal is to find a stable matching with least cost.
 When $C(a,b)$ is equal to the rank of $b$ in $a$'s preference list, an optimal stable matching is also called an {\it egalitarian stable matching}.